ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Investigate how to design a personal website
 - Investigate how to design a good website in general
 - Find out web design practises with highest ROI by seeing how to
-- Have update item expand editable items when you click (on something)
 - Let user know when an email has been successfully sent (HINT: use JavaScript, HTML/CSS isn't working)
 - Allow users to view/change their password
 - Investigate why only parts of hidden .env file work